 Can I also apply for an SBA Paycheck Protection Loan?

-Yes, you can apply for both the Economic Injury Disaster Loan and Grant, as well as the SBA Paycheck Protection Loan (PPL).
-The key is to use the money for different expenses.
-So if you’re using the EIDL to cover payroll expenses, you can’t use the PPL to cover payroll during that same period.
+Yes, you can apply for both the Economic Injury Disaster Loan and Advance, as well as the SBA Paycheck Protection Loan (PPL).
+If you’re using the EIDL to cover payroll expenses, you’ll have to use the PPL to refinance your EIDL.

 Unlike the EIDL, you need to apply for the Paycheck Protection Loan through a lender.

-Must read: SBA closed Paycheck Protection Loan applications
+Must read: SBA reopened Paycheck Protection Loan applications

-While the SBA may reopen applications for the Paycheck Protection Program, they are closed as of April 16, 2020.
-Keep an eye on updates from the SBA — and if you still need funding, compare loans for businesses affected by the coronavirus or see if your business qualifies for a grant to cover losses during COVID-19 shutdowns.
+However, it can take weeks or even month to see funds after submitting your application.
+If you need funding immediately, compare loans for businesses affected by the coronavirus or see if your business qualifies for a grant to cover losses during COVID-19 shutdowns.